parapluu/encore/src/tests/README.md

 If you want to temporarily disable a test from running, you can do that by adding the test's name to the [DISABLED_TESTS.grep](DISABLED_TESTS.grep) file.
 Be careful not to add any blank lines.

+## Test output

+You will get nicer output if you have the `tree` tool on your path.